CSE185-Final-Project/Project-Proposal/README.md

 # CSE 185 scRNAseq_Easy
 `scRNAseq_Easy` is a Python project with embedded R packages, developed for CSE185.
-It processes STAR and RSEM result files, checks for correlation, and generates a volcano plot to show differential expression analysis.
+It processes STAR and RSEM result files, checks for correlations, and generates a volcano plot to show differential expression analysis.
+The scRNAseq_Easy project will output the results that users specify.
+Specifically, users can choose to output the Pearson correlation result, the CSV file generated after running the DESeq2 R package, and a volcano plot.
+These outputs are conditional upon successfully passing the packages/sanity_check.py script.

 # Installation instructions